alanlujan91/SequentialEGM/Paper/2Method.md

-(The Sequential Endogenous Grid Method)=
+(method)=
 # The Sequential Endogenous Grid Method

 % (A basic model)=
 ## A basic model

-The baseline problem which I will use to demonstrate the Sequential Endogenous Grid Method (EGM$^n$) is a discrete time version of \cite{Bodie1992} where a consumer has the ability to adjust their labor as well as their consumption in response to financial risk.
+The baseline problem which I will use to demonstrate the Sequential Endogenous Grid Method (EGM$^n$) is a discrete time version of {cite:p}`Bodie1992` where a consumer has the ability to adjust their labor as well as their consumption in response to financial risk.
 The objective consists of maximizing the present discounted lifetime utility of consumption and leisure.

 \begin{equation}
   \VFunc_0(\BLev_0, \tShkEmp_0) = \max \Ex_{t} \left[ \sum_{n = 0}^{T-t} \DiscFac^{n} \utilFunc(\CLev_{t+n}, \Leisure_{t+n})  \right]